 When you combine a fresh, gourmet, coffee company that gives back to their employees, mixed with a woman-owned business, you get Lina Premium Coffee.
 Here is the story behind the Colombian coffee company from Lina herself:

 My childhood was spent in the mountains of Colombia, surrounded by the magical shades of green, which surprises all visitors with their beauty.
 I grew up on a coffee farm in the heart of my country.
 I woke up to the rhythm of the harvest and the bustle of the collectors as they loaded the red beans that filled the crops.
 Those same beans would then become an amazing aromatic beverage we all so enjoy–Lina Premium Coffee.

 With my foundation “fundacion Colino” we can help coffee pickers throughout my Dental profession, not only from our farms, but throughout the entire region.
+We give 10% back to the Fundacion colino.
 We provide oral health along with medical and social well-being to this population.
 They are the ones that make it possible for the coffee to reach your cup.